sohrabhind/dating-app/README.md

-# luksocial
+# sociluk
-Luksocial is an Decentralised Social Media
+Sociluk is an Decentralised Social Media Platform